 Comments from Member Countries

 Norway reported that in the coastal hunt the quota in 2018 was 460 of which 385 animals had been reported taken.
+Including in the catch numbers are 7 animals reported struck and lost and 2 animals reported shot at a fish farm.

 Recommendations from the Scientific Committee